buildout/buildout/doc/getting-started.rst

 In this example, we've requested a version of bobo less than 5.0.

-The more common way to pin version is using a ``versions`` section:
+The more common way to pin a version is using a ``versions`` section:

 .. code-block:: ini